PlusHaze/TrayNotification/README.md

 # Tray Notification

 _Tray Notification_ is a library for JavaFX that adds easy-to-use tray notifications for desktop computers.

-There are 5 included notification and 3 animations, but users can create their own.
+There are 5 included notifications and 3 included animations, but you're able to also add your own.

 ___